Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Learning Fair and Discriminative Representation

 \subsection{Learning Discriminative Representation}

 Let's first consider learning discriminative representations.
-The difficulty in our setting is, since the data owner does not know the downstream prediction tasks, he cannot directly use the target labels to learn discriminative representations.
+The difficulty in our setting is, since the data owner does not know the downstream prediction tasks, they cannot directly use the target labels to learn discriminative representations.
 Thus, we rely on self-supervised representation learning.
-We set up a pretext loss, such as reconstruction or contrast loss~\cite{deng_CVPR_2019_arcface}, to self-supervise the representation learning process.
+We set up a pretext loss, such as reconstruction loss or contrastive loss~\cite{deng_CVPR_2019_arcface}, to self-supervise the representation learning process.
 Here, we do not overly emphasise the performance of the pretext loss.
-Rather, we hope the process of solving the pretext loss guide the representation to summarize all semantics from the data.
+Rather, we hope the process of solving the pretext loss guide the representation to summarize important semantics from the data.

 We acknowledge that self-supervised representation learning is itself an active research area and different data typically requires different pretext loss.
 Thus, we do not propose nor fix a pretext loss.
 We assume different pretext loss will be used for different data, potentially advised by domain experts.